 In short, releasing a turtle that has been kept as a pet is potentially harmful to both your turtle, and to the wild populations of turtles he would encounter in the wild.
 Never release pet turtles.

 Pet Surrender If you are hoping to surrender your turtle to us, or would like us to help facilitate a private adoption for your turtle, head over here to this page for more info on that process.

 Do you have a question about turtle care?

 The best site anywhere on the internet for turtle care questions is TurtleForum.com.
 There are hundreds of experienced, knowledgeable, and helpful members that can happily assist with all your turtle care needs.

-*Please note - this rescue is not staffed full-time.
-This is a home-based facility, run by a husband and wife team, both of whom work full time jobs.
+Emergency Line (calls or texts): (601) 672-1418 Please read the Turtle Emergencies post for tips on what to do if you have an injured turtle or tortoise. *Please note - this rescue is not staffed full-time.
+This is a home-based facility, run by a husband and wife team, both of whom work and have other responsibilities.
 We will make every effort to respond to calls, emails, texts, and messages as quickly as possible.
 If you need immediate assistance and cannot reach us, please try contacting a local reptile vet (Google reptile vet for a listing), a licensed wildlife rehabber in your area, the MS Department of Wildlife, Fisheries, and Parks, or the Jackson Zoo.
 You can find contact information for other wildlife rescues in MS on our Wildlife Rescuespage.